go-critic/go-critic/docs/overview.md

 <a name="boolFuncPrefix-ref"></a>
 ## boolFuncPrefix
-Detects function returning only bool and suggests to add Is/Has/Contains prefix to it's name
+Detects function returning only bool and suggests to add Is/Has/Contains prefix to it's name.

 **Before:**
 ```go